Custom domains for APIs and webhooks

 Code example

-Separate DNS proof from application routing concerns.
+DNS proof first, application routing second

 { "host": "api.example.com", "routes": [{ "path": "/v1/ingest", "functionId": "ingest" }] }